qpakzk/os-playground/pintos-with-qemu.md

 1. Add the `pintos` executable path to your $PATH environment variable.

     1. Open an editor

        ```
        vim ~/.bashrc
        ```

     2. Add the following line to the end of the file `export PATH=$PINTOS_ROOT/src/utils:$PATH`.
 Expand to absolute path.
 Reopen the terminal.

     3. Save the file and restart the terminal.
 You can now run `pintos ... ...` from anywhere.

 #### Run the tests for Project 1: Threads

+The following runs all tests one after the other with full output.

 ```
 cd src/threads/build